 But those who were able to sustain their businesses in the ways mentioned did a remarkable service to the wine community as a whole just by continuing on, so the winemakers and grape growers could rebuild with some history and momentum behind them.
 And it was primarily the leadership efforts of a few individuals and families that made all the difference during the critical years right after Repeal.
 Their resiliency, willingness to help each other, and genuine creativity, charted the course which enabled the US wine industry to rebound in the coming decades.

-Watch for Part Two of VINE TALK’s conversation with Carla De Luca Worfolk to learn more about how the US wine industry rebounded to become the internationally competitive producer of high quality wines it is today.
+To learn more about how the US wine industry rebounded to become the internationally competitive producer of high quality wines it is today see: Rebuilding the US Wine Industry after Prohibition.